-After what seemed like a Game of Thrones-esque march through an endless winter, Memorial Day Weekend is in sight!
+After what seemed like a Game of Thrones-esque march through an endless winter, warm weather is here!
 Your kids may be in school a bit longer this year because of those annoying snow days, but the summer season is almost upon us with pools and beaches opening for business again soon.

 Since we seemed to skip over spring this year, it may seem premature to refresh ourselves on water safety and how to make the most out of the approaching fun summer days but you will be lathering the sunscreen on your protesting children before you know it.
 Prior to that first cannonball, here are some of the things I am keeping top of mind to ensure my son has a safe and happy summer.

 Drowning is a leading cause of death among children so we should never, ever leave kids alone near open water.
 Not for one second.
 For babies, toddlers and kids who cannot swim, touch supervision is endorsed which means they are always in your hands in the water and no more than an arm’s length away.
 If children are swimming it is best to have around someone who knows CPR.
 Lifeguards are an extra layer of security to keep your kids safe but that does not mean Mom and Dad are off the hook for paying attention.
 Head off emergency situations in advance by teaching your children how to swim.